-The fees of Fiona Mulcahy and John Craddock, Independent Non-Executive Directors of the AIFM, are paid by the two Trusts managed by the AIFM.
-John Craddock earned a fee of €14,948 and Fiona Mulcahy earned a fee of €12,948 during the financial year.
+The fees of Fiona Mulcahy and John Craddock, Independent Non-Executive Directors of the previous AIFM (KBI Fund Managers Ltd), are paid by the two Trusts managed by the AIFM.
+John Craddock earned a fee of €21,000 and Fiona Mulcahy earned a fee of €16,000 during the financial year.
+The remaining directors of the previous AIFM were not entitled to fees for the financial year.